Home » The Union Budget 2023: Macro Economic Highlights

 Amrit Kaal – an empowered and inclusive economy

-Our nation will enter a 25-year period wherein India will go from [email protected] to [email protected]Amrit Kaal marks the blueprint to steer the Indian economy for the upcoming years.
+Our nation will enter a 25-year period wherein India will go from India@75 to India@100.
+Amrit Kaal marks the blueprint to steer the Indian economy for the upcoming years.
 The vision for the Amrit Kaal includes technology-driven and knowledge-based economy with strong public finances, and a robust financial sector.
 The economic agenda for achieving this vision focuses on three things:

 Facilitating ample opportunities for citizens, especially the youth, to fulfil their aspirations;